HMS Tyne (1814)

 HMS Tyne was launched at Topsham in 1814 as a Conway-class sixth rate.
 She served in the East Indies and in the Pacific Squadron.
 She also served in the Caribbean, cruising against pirates, during which she captured the pirate schooner Zaragozana.
-In 1825 the Navy sold Tyne and she became a whaler.
+In 1825 the Navy sold Tyne and she became the whaler William.
 She was lost in early 1827 in the Bonin Islands on her first voyage to the British southern whale fishery.